A contact center AI-powered knowledge base can benefit both customers and agents, making customer service easier and more effective.

 With more than 60% of US consumers preferring to use self-service channels to resolve everyday inquiries and the remaining 40% working directly with a support representative for their most complex issues, this leaves a huge opportunity for businesses to innovate and improve the way they gather and deliver helpful information to their customers and agents.

-Leveraging AI as a customer experience strategy is key in differentiating your business.
+Leveraging artificial intelligence (AI) as a customer experience strategy is key in differentiating your business.
 When customers today expect both personalization and self-service support, it’s important to adopt a knowledge base that provides both in one unified solution.
-A true AI-powered knowledge base is:
+A true contact center AI powered knowledge base is:

 Transforming your CX isn’t simply reliant upon adopting a new tool, but partnering with a vendor whose mission and strategy is aligned to your business objectives.
 Look for a vendor with a growth mindset, a clearly defined roadmap and a vision of how its offering will help you achieve CX success.
 Successful businesses are constantly innovating for their customers, so look for a vendor that is innovating for you.